 Ontario Business Central offers access to our online application where you provide the details of your set up and we do the paperwork and filing with the Province on your behalf.

 If you would like further information, please contact our office or have a look at our online application.
-Here is the link to begin processing your church or religious organization
+Here is the link to begin processing your Foundation:

 Office Hours: 9:00am – 5:00pm

 Monday – Friday E.S.T.